criosch1/Capstone_Final_Wish/README.md

 **Tag Count**

-*Merchants set which tags and how many tags they want associated with their products.*
+*Merchants set which tags and how many tags they want to be associated with their products.*

 # Objectives
 - Are ad boosts increasing product revenue?